ecs150p3p4/ecs150p3/REPORT.md

 resource and there are some threads waiting in the queue, we don't increment the count and let the unblocked thread grab the resource.
 This strategy will prevent two threads competing for the available resource and also prevent starving the unblocked threads.

-So in the sem_up, we check whether there are blocked threads waiting in the queue.
-If so, we  unblock the thread to be scheduled later and don't increment the count.
-Otherwise we increase the count.
+Therefore in sem_up, we check whether there are blocked threads waiting in the queue.
+If so, we unblock the thread to be scheduled later and don't increment the count; otherwise we increase the count.
 When we call sem_down, we first check if there are available resources.
 If so, we reduce the count, otherwise, we enqueue the current thread's tid and call thread_block.
 We don't need to recheck the count when the thread is later resumed since sem_up guarantees that this thread will get the resource.
 All these operations are in critical sections for mutual exclusion since they involve interacting with the queue and checking the count, which are shared variables.

 For the sem_getvalue function, we check the count, and if above zero return it.
 Otherwise we return the negative length of the queue.

-* **TPS Implementation**
+## TPS Implementation

-We still choose queue as our data structure to implement TPS.
-We first define a page structure consisting of the address pointer and the reference count to the current page.
+We have two structs, a page struct and a TPS struct.
+The page structure consists of the address pointer and the reference count to the current page.
 Then each TPS object includes the corresponding thread id and a pointer to the page object.
-A global queue is also defined to store all the pointers to tps objects.
+Lastly, we have a global queue that stores all the pointers to tps objects.

+### TPS Initialization

 The initialization of TPS first checks if the global tps queue is created to check if init has already been called.
 If not, it creates the global queue.